 This is the standard college differential equations course.
-Topics include the derivation of equations of mathematical physics, biology, chemistry and other science courses, ordinary differential equations and methods for their solution, simple vector field theory, theory of series, Fourier series, applications to partial differential equations, integration theorems, Laplace and Fourier transforms, and applications.
+Topics include the derivation of equations of mathematical physics, biology, chemistry and other science courses, ordinary differential equations and methods for their solution, simple vector field theory, theory of series, integration theorems, Laplace transforms, and applications.